 - Membership reports

-3. Provide a more connected committee volunteer experience.
+3. Provide a more connected committee volunteer experience

 Committee volunteers are more likely to feel appreciated and volunteer again if they have a smooth experience from start to finish.
-By providing committee volunteers with a well-managed experience, you can help to ensure your committee members can work efficiently and effectively – ultimately showing them that you appreciate their time and their talents.
+By providing committee volunteers with a well-managed experience, you can help ensure your committee members work efficiently and effectively – ultimately showing that you appreciate their time and their talents.

 - Manage and track committees, sub-committees, and task forces